levkov/cloudtrail/README.md

     "@version": "1",
     "host": "test-host",
     "message": {
-        "system": "nginx",
-        "status": "OK",
-        "msg": "Hello from Logstash"
     }
+   "Records": []
 }
 ```
 Because your AWS CloudTrail logs are JSON object, in the case you don’t want to send the entire JSON, rather just a portion of it, you can write the value of the key you want to send in the log_key_name.

-For instance, in the above example, if you write log_key_name message then only the value of message key will be sent to Coralogix.
+For instance, in the above example, if you write log_key_name [Records][sourceIPAddress] then only the value of [Records][sourceIPAddress] key will be sent to Coralogix.
 If you do want to send the entire message then you can just delete this key.

 Restart Logstash.